Testing for RadonContact: 800-723-6642 or firstname.lastname@example.org Agency: Environment, Great Lakes, and Energy

 Another test device used for short-term screening measurements is an E-PERM (Electret-Passive Environmental Radon Monitor).
 This device is most often used by professional testers, but in recent years it has become more accessible to the average homeowner.
 You can "rent" one from a local tester, or you can deal directly with the manufacturer/laboratory via phone, mail, or e-mail to obtain a device.

 Continuous radon monitors (CRMs) are electronic devices that require some sort of power source.
 Some are plugged into an electrical outlet, while others run on an internal battery.
-They come in various shapes and sizes (some are rectangular boxes, while others are cylindrical, sometimes being described as looking like a miniature R2-D2 from Star Wars).
-CRMs require a trained operator.
+These radon detection devices come in various shapes and sizes.
+CRMs require annual calibration and certification and are used by a trained operator.
 CRMs are frequently used for measurements conducted in conjunction with a real estate transaction.
 The typical price for radon tests performed using CRMs is around $75 to $200.

 Another device used to measure indoor radon levels is the alpha track detector.
 This small plastic canister can be used for time periods ranging from 30 days to one year.
 It requires no power source and is most often used as a year-long follow-up measurement when a moderately elevated radon level has been found using a short-term screening device.
 The one-year measurement provides an estimate of your average annual exposure, giving you a better idea of what you are actually exposed to on a long-term basis.
 It allows you to measure the radon level under normal living conditions over a relatively long period of time.
 As such, it takes into account all the changes in weather that occur throughout the year as well as the changes in the way you occupy/use your house under different weather conditions.
 Weather conditions and ventilation habits can influence the radon level in your house.
 With this test, you measure the way you actually live, opening and closing doors and windows any time you want, and using mechanical ventilation (i.e., furnace, air conditioner, exhaust fans, whole house fans, etc.) as you wish.
 The annual average exposure is a better estimate of your actual risk, but it is usually a follow-up to a short-term test and is rarely used as the initial measurement.